Asian stocks mixed after Wall Street rebound

 “Defensive flows eased.
 However, gains are likely to be capped by lingering concerns over COVID-19′s Delta variant,” said Anderson Alves of ActivTrades in a report.
 “A new wave of infections could delay the reopening of global economies.”

-Sydney's S&P-ASX 200 advanced 0.9% to 7,318.90 after the Australian government reported retail sales rose 1.3% over a year ago in the three months ending in June.
-New Zealand and Jakarta gained while Singapore declined.
+Sydney's S&P-ASX 200 advanced 1.1% to 7,335.40 after the Australian government reported retail sales rose 1.3% over a year ago in the three months ending in June.

+New Zealand, Singapore and Jakarta gained while Bangkok declined.
+Indian markets were closed for a holiday.

 On Wall Street, the S&P 500 rose to 4,323.06, recovering most of its 1.6% decline on Monday, its biggest in two months.